-The Pitt Ventures First Gear program helps shape Pitt inventions originating from University research from early-stage discovery to products and services that can be taken to market.
-The program offers hands-on guidance and mentorship that takes an inventor through the necessary steps in creating a go-to-market plan that can result in the creation of a new enterprise or licensing agreement for the technology.
+The Pitt Ventures I-Corps program helps shape Pitt inventions originating from University research from early-stage discovery to products and services that can be taken to market.
+The program offers hands-on training that walks a Pitt innovator through the process of discovering the value that their innovation may offer to potential customers and creating a compelling pitch to potential investors or partners.

-The Pitt Ventures First Gear program is now a partner with the Interior Northeast I-Corps Hub (IN I-Corps)!
+Pitt Ventures is a partner with the National Science Foundation’s Interior Northeast I-Corps Hub (IN I-Corps)!
 See our announcement.

-This is a significant change in our programing and will increase the educational opportunities for Pitt innovators throughout the year.
-As a member of the NSF I-Corps Interior Northeast Hub, Pitt innovators will not only have access to training via the Innovation Institute, but also courses offered through the nine other participating Hub universities.
+As a member of the NSF I-Corps, Pitt innovators not only have access to commercialization support from the Innovation Institute, but also courses offered through the nine other participating Hub universities.
+These courses are offered beginning every few weeks on average, providing more than 20 opportunities to participate throughout the year.

 Who Qualifies?

 Researchers who are curious about commercializing their innovations are invited to participate.
-The Pitt Venture First Gear NSF IN-Corps short courses are open all university principal investigators and students to apply individually or as a team.
+The Pitt Ventures NSF IN-Corps short courses are open all university principal investigators and students to apply individually or as a team.
 Preference is given to applicants with university-affiliated technology (i.e., graduate students, post-docs, and faculty.)

 Successful applicants will have an early-stage early validated technology innovation, and one to three team members with the ability to spend 8-10 hours per week on class work and conducting 30 customer interviews.